-Are you looking for information about the 4x Waiver request for TExES exams?
+No one wants to fail their TExES or PPR exam once, let alone multiple times.
+However, these exams are not easy, and you may need to take them more than once.
+Are you looking for information about the 4x waiver request for TExES exams?
 This page is designed to give you a step-by-step overview of the process and how to go about obtaining a waiver to re-take a TExES exam.

 What is a TExES Waiver Request?

-A person cannot retake a TExES exam more than 4 times without a waiver from the state of Texas.
-That means if a person fails a TExES exam 5 times, they cannot attempt a 6th attempt without a waiver from the state of Texas.
+A person cannot retake a TExES exam more than four times without a waiver from the state of Texas.
+That means that if a person fails a TExES exam five times, they cannot attempt a sixth attempt without a waiver from the state of Texas.

 What is the 4x Waiver?

-The 4x Waiver request form is a form created by the TEA to formally request permission for a 6th attempt (or 5th retake) of a TExES exam.
-The waiver must be submitted 45 days after the most recent failure.
+The 4x waiver request form is a form created by the TEA to formally request permission for a sixth attempt (or fifth retake) of a TExES exam.
+The waiver must be submitted no earlier than 45 days after the most recent failure.

-To be considered for approval for a 6th attempt (or 5th retake) you must complete 50-200 clock hours of educational activities.
+To be considered for approval for a sixth attempt (or fifth retake) you must complete between 50 and 200 clock hours of educational activities related to areas of deficiency based on your score.

-To determine how many hours you need to complete, download the Request for Waiver form.
-Use the CSEM attachment on page 7 to identify how many CSEM you are away from passing.
+To determine how many hours you need to complete, visit TEA’s Test-Limit Waiver Information page and download the Request for Waiver form.
+Use the CSEM attachment on pages 8 and 9 to identify how many CSEM you are away from passing.

 - 1 CSM : 50 hours